strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 When the notes are returned to the web server, we [render the index page and display it usual](sample-configs/phase-3/web-server/server/boot/routes.js#L49).

-####6.
-Try it out

-Start all three servers again and browse to [`localhost:3000`](http://localhost:3000).
-Click the authentication link and respond to the questions and eventually you will see the same page of notes again.

 > Notice the user `bob` is already registered for you when going through the authentication flow.
 This is because [`strong-gateway` automatically registers